A Heartfelt Turkish Wedding Experience

 BPM_3604.jpg

-Of course, one most waited for moments of the eveneing was the bouquet throw.
+Of course, one of the most anticipated moments of the evening was the bouquet toss.

 Ready, set...